 Richard Pitcairn, DVM, author of “Dr. Pitcairn’s Complete Guide to Natural Health for Dogs & Cats,” offers a multitude of suggestions for naturally repelling fleas and ticks.
 Particularly important to building defenses for your pet, he suggests, is good grooming.

-“Frequent brushing and combing stimulates hair and skin health, bringing normal secretions from oil glands onto the skin and discouraging fleas,” says Pitcairn.
+“Frequent brushing and combing stimulates hair and skin health, bringing normal secretions from oil glands onto the skin and discouraging fleas,” says Dr. Pitcairn.

 Along with brushing, pet parents should pay particular attention to how they bathe their pets, says Pitcairn.
-Bathing is important for keeping fleas and ticks away, but too much can strip dogs of their natural oils.
-Limit your dog’s baths to once a month or every two months, depending on your pet’s tendencies to build up dirt.
+While this is important for keeping fleas and ticks away, frequent baths can strip dogs of their natural oils.
+Therefore, you should limit your dog’s baths to once a month or every two months, depending on your pet’s tendencies to build up dirt.

-“Or you can make your own insect-repellent shampoo by adding a few drops of essential oil of pennyroyal or eucalyptus to a bottle of natural shampoo or castile soap.
-But do not apply these oils directly to the skin.
-They are too irritating,” says Pitcairn.
+“Or you can make your own insect-repellent shampoo by adding a few drops of essential oil of pennyroyal or eucalyptus to a bottle of natural shampoo or castile soap,” he writes.
+“But do not apply these oils directly to the skin.
+They are too irritating.”

-“Draw the bath using a few drops of tea tree or lavender essential oils.
-An alternative is an herbal flea dip made from fresh rosemary leaf.”
+“Draw the bath using a few drops of tea tree or lavender essential oils,” the website suggests.
+“An alternative is an herbal flea dip made from fresh rosemary leaf.”

 When using any essential oil, always be sure that it is 100-percent therapeutic grade essential oil, with a label that does not warn against applying it to the skin, or inhaling or ingesting it.
-Please consult with the staff at your local health food store as to how you will use the oils, so they can lead you in the right direction.
+Consult with the staff at your local health food store as to how you will use the oils, so they can lead you in the right direction.

-Pitcairn asks pet parents to follow this type of dog bath with a plain water rinse and then a vinegar-and-water rinse that contains one tablespoon of white wine vinegar for every pint of warm water.
+Pitcairn recommends following this type of bath with a plain water rinse, and then a vinegar-and-water rinse that contains one tablespoon of white wine vinegar for every pint of warm water.

 Pitcairn also suggests using a rosemary tea conditioner to help promote a glossy coat and repel fleas.
 The conditioner calls for one teaspoon of either dried or fresh rosemary and one pint of boiling water.

 “Combine and steep the ingredients for 10 minutes, covered.
 Strain and cool the combination to body temperature.
-Pour it over your pet after the final rinse,” states Pitcairn.
+Pour it over your pet after the final rinse,” Pitcairn writes.
 “Rub the mixture in and towel dry without further rinsing … Use several towels to blot off excess water.
 Then let your pet do what comes naturally, shaking and licking off more of the water.
 Make sure she has a warm place to dry off.”

 GrandmasHomeRemedies.com also suggests using either a citrus or aromatherapy repellent:

-Aromatherapy Repellent: This repellent is made by adding lavender and cedarwood essential oils to pure almond carrier oil as the base.
-This is then shaken well and spread over the pet’s skin to keep the fleas away.
+- Aromatherapy Repellent: This is made by adding lavender and cedarwood essential oils to pure almond carrier oil as the base.
+Shake it well and spread it over your dog’s skin to keep the fleas away.

 “Garlic when fed to your dog works wonders.
-This is because its smell is excreted through the skin, making it ‘inhospitable’ for the fleas,” writes GrandmasHomeRemedies.com.
-“Another good alternative is natural apple cider vinegar that makes the skin more acidic and unpleasant to fleas and ticks.”
+This is because its smell is excreted through the skin, making it ‘inhospitable’ for the fleas,” notes GrandmasHomeRemedies.com.

-Spread cedar chips in and around your pet’s bedding, and along your fence and other outdoor areas
+- Spread cedar chips in and around your pet’s bedding, and along your fence and other outdoor areas

-Wash your dog’s bedding regularly in hot, soapy water and add eucalyptus essential oil to the final rinse
+- Wash your dog’s bedding regularly in hot, soapy water and add eucalyptus essential oil to the final rinse

-Vacuum your home thoroughly and sprinkle a fine layer of ordinary table salt over the upholstery and carpets
+- Vacuum your home thoroughly and sprinkle a fine layer of ordinary table salt over the upholstery and carpets

 - Steam clean the carpets if possible

 Pitcairn also insists that you shouldn’t discourage ants in your yard.
 These little guys love to feast on flea eggs and larvae.
 They can become your best ally in this process.

 Pitcairn also suggests using agricultural lime on grassy or moist areas.
 This will help dry up the fleas.
 Always remove leaves and debris before doing so though.

 At this point, it may be safer to use flea medications to help stop the infestation and prevent the potential spread of disease.
 To make it a more comfortable experience for you and your pet, bring your dog to the veterinarian for the first treatment.
-Have the veterinarian explain the process of applying the spot-on medication.
+Have the veterinarian explain the process of applying the medication.
 Applying the treatment at the vet’s office might put your mind at ease in case any adverse reaction occurs.